How to Get into the Harvard MBA Program (Ultimate Guide)

 Test Scores and Academic Records

 Your GMAT or GRE score gives HBS a data point about your quantitative readiness.
-The average GMAT score for the incoming class typically falls around 730 (on the classis GMAT), and the average GRE scores are similarly strong.
+The average GMAT score for the incoming class typically falls around 730 (on the classis GMAT) and 685 on the GMAT Focus, and the average GRE scores are similarly strong.

 Strong scores can help you clear an initial hurdle, especially in a pool as competitive as Harvard’s.
 But they don’t guarantee anything.

 Lower scores aren’t automatic deal-breakers either.
 If your score falls below the average GMAT or GRE range, it doesn’t mean you’re out of the running.
-But it does mean the burden is higher to show your readiness in other ways: through a strong academic track record, quantitative work experience, or other parts of your application that reinforce your ability to thrive in a rigorous, discussion-driven environment.
+But it does mean the burden is higher to show your readiness in other ways: through a strong academic track record, quantitative work experience, or other parts of your application that reinforce your ability to thrive in a rigorous academic environment.

 Your academic transcripts matter too.
-HBS will look at your GPA in context — the courses you chose, the difficulty of your major, and any patterns of academic strength or weakness.
-They’re not just scanning for a number.
+HBS will look at your GPA in context and will review your full transcript— the courses you chose, the difficulty of your major, and any patterns of academic strength or weakness.
+They’re not just scanning for the final score.
 They’re asking: Have you challenged yourself?
 And are you prepared for the academic intensity of the MBA program?

 Work Experience: Quantity and Quality